Welcome to today's edition of the Rush 24-7 podcast.

 I know they've got a website that they're citing.

-They got a website they're citing that says all of this is true.
+They've got a website they're citing that says all of this is true.

-This tire gauge visits inflating your tires.
+This tire gauge business inflating your tires.

 It's absurd.

-We f for for this fact, as it is now being presented to be true, we have to know how many Americans are driving around on flat tires or under inflated tires.
+For this fact, as it is now being presented to be true, we have to know how many Americans are driving around on flat tires or under inflated tires.

-Yeah, we can't possibly know that.
+And we can't possibly know that.

-Wouldn't we assume, ladies and gentlemen, that most people are driving around with tires that are properly inflated.
+Wouldn't we assume, ladies and gentlemen, that most people are driving around with tires that are properly inflated?

-So what is this is this is so the the Obama comes out and makes this ridiculous to anybody who wants to buy into this and the media, especially sycophants, these people are going to die of anal poisoning, as I have suggested.
+So what is this is this is so the Obama comes out and makes this ridiculous to anybody who wants to buy into this and the media especially sycophants.

-Circling the wagons to try to make us believe that we don't need to drill for any more oil, Because all we have to do is properly inflate our tires.
+Circling the wagons to try to make us believe that we don't need to drill for any more oil because all we have to do is properly inflate our tires.

 You know what this reminds me of?

-Reminds me of one of the early days in the 1990s in the environmentalist wacko movement.
+It reminds me of one of the early days in the 1990s in the environmentalist wacko movement.

-Because the theory was that if everybody in Southern California, LA on down to San Diego, fired up their charcoal briquettes at six o'clock in the afternoon, the effect on the atmosphere would be disastrous and incalculable.
+They tried in Southern California to shut down backyard barbecuing between 5 and 7 o'clock because the theory was that if everybody in Southern California, L.A. on down to San Diego, fired up their charcoal briquettes at 6 o'clock in the afternoon, the effect on the atmosphere would be disastrous and incalculable.

 And they actually had people believing this for a while.